Windfall-dev/portal/README.md

 The deposit and withdrawal functionalities are not implemented yet.
 Currently, we are verifying the process of minting a Metaplex Core NFT programmatically when a user creates an account at the start of staking.
 We are also conducting experiments with Attribute plugin to dynamically add attributes to NFTs.

+#### Technical Implementation Highlights

+1. **Player Profile NFT**: We have adopted Metaplex's Core Asset for Core NFT implementation.
+When a user creates a staking account, an NFT is automatically minted by the contract.
+User status, which reflects the user's rank and staking amount, is associated with the NFT's attributes.
+Users can transfer and/or trade their NFTs along with their status.

+2. **Integration with Metaplex**: By utilizing Metaplex's Core Asset plugin architecture, we open up various possibilities for NFT utilization.
+This approach ensures compatibility with a wide range of existing Solana NFT infrastructure and marketplaces, while also enabling flexible extensions and customizations.

+3. **Efficient Staking Mechanism**: We provide a platform where users can enjoy the benefits of DeFi, such as Solana's liquid staking and restaking, simply by playing the game, without needing to deeply understand these new technologies.

+4. **Scalable Reward Distribution** (planned): We will implement a scalable reward distribution mechanism that can handle a large number of stakers without significant performance degradation.
+To achieve this, we plan to utilize Light Protocol's ZK Compressed Token mechanism, which will allow us to efficiently compress and store large amounts of reward data on-chain, enabling us to manage rewards for a vast number of participants while maintaining high performance and low costs.

+5. **Composability with Other Solana Programs**: Our staking program is designed to be easily composable with other Solana programs, allowing for future expansions and integrations.

 ### Blinks